 Processed foods can also be broken into minimally processed and heavily processed.
 Minimally processed foods are often washed, peeled and/or cut for convenience, such as bagged salads and pre-cut vegetables.
 Canned vegetables and fruits, frozen vegetables and fruits, and canned fish and seafood fall somewhere in between, while foods containing multiple ingredients to enhance their flavor, texture and stability would be considered heavily processed.

 According to a study of 9,000 participants published by BMC, more than one-half of the calories consumed by the participants came from heavily processed foods, while less than one-third were from unprocessed or minimally processed foods.
 The more processed the diet, the less protein, fiber, vitamins A, C, D and E, potassium, and calcium the person consumes.

 #1.
 Processed foods may raise your cancer risk.

-A recent study, which was published in the BMJ, found that foods that are ultra-processed—foods that contain artificial colors and flavors, additives, and emulsifiers—are linked to an increased risk of cancer.
+One 2018 study found that foods that are ultra-processed—foods that contain artificial colors and flavors, additives, and emulsifiers—are linked to an increased risk of cancer.

 The link was found when the 24-hour dietary records of over 100,000 French adults were analyzed.
 The researchers found that participants who ate 10 percent more processed food than their peers also had a 10 percent increase in cancer risk.
 The study also revealed that the elevated cancer risk was not erased for those that don’t smoke or who exercise less.